Bow railway station: Description (as at 1892)

 The elegant facade featured simple round arches.
-At road level was a booking hall, waiting and refreshment rooms and on the upper floor was a spacious concert hall designed to seat 1,000 persons.
+At road level was a booking hall, waiting and refreshment rooms and on the upper floor was a spacious concert hall designed to seat 1,000 people.

 On 2 September 1870 The Engineer published detailed illustrations of Bow station, naming Horne and including sectional drawings of the building as well as the frontage, concluding that "the building, is, in our opinion, as good an example of what a railway station should be as any we have ever seen".

 The picture shows the structure photographed from the western side.
 The large windows above the house the Bromley Institute and the protruding dome like structure beneath the roof line housed the organ which was installed in 1874.
 Entrance to the institute was from the porch and an identical one existed at the other end of the building.
 An ornate fountain was installed in 1872 to commemorate the local firm Bryant and May who had led a campaign to defeat the match tax proposed by then Chancellor of the Exchequer, Robert Lowe.
 The fountain was designed by Rowland Plumbe.

 To the immediate south of the station there was a junction east towards Fenchurch Street which joined the Blackwall London Extension Railway at Gas Factory Junction.
 This was a steeply graded line and heavy trains required banking assistance (a second locomotive at the rear) from Bow to get up the gradient in the early days of operation.
 Bow Junction signal box was located here.

 To the west and south of the station Bow railway works was located and the pedestrian access for this was directly opposite the station on the opposite side of Bow Road.